 Before you implement a new CRM system, such as HubSpot or Salesforce, it is important to set rules and procedures around data entry.
 If you already have a system in place, it's not too late to change it!
 You will first want to start with cleaning up the data and then implement the new procedures.

 When implementing data standardization procedures, first look at where most of your data entry errors are being made.
 Is your sales team using abbreviations instead of spelling out the entire word?
 For example, some salespeople are lazy and make a contact's job title is "Assoc." instead of "Associate."
 Some will even use acronyms for company names such as "WFB" instead of Wells Fargo Bank.
 These inconsistencies can lead to misinterpretations which can lead to unclean data.
-It is absolutely critical to decide how you want your data represented in the CRM and communicate that with your team.
+It is critical to decide how you want your data represented in the CRM and communicate that with your team.

 Automation can be a game changer